BALLYMENA 1914-1918

 The following is an extract from a letter dated 10th October written by Mr. Power to his minister, Rev. A Watson, Broughshane, and received by him on Tuesday last.

-The Observer reported (December 4, 1914):- Much regret is felt in the Ahoghill and Broughshane District over the death of Pte.
-James McNeill of the Royal Irish Fusiliers, which sad event took place at the Battle of the Marne.
-The deceased was a native of Ahoghill and was for the past four years the faithful srvant of Mr. John Martin of Roughan, Broughshane.
+Much regret is felt in the Ahoghill and Broughshane District over the death of Private James McNeill of the Royal Irish Fusiliers, which sad event took place at the Battle of the Marne.
+The deceased was a native of Ahoghill and was for the past four years the faithful servant of Mr. John Martin of Roughan, Broughshane.
 The deceased was held in high esteem by all who knew him.

 See death report of his brother, William Black (November 1914 section)